 Disclaimer: For your convenience, we have included affiliate links to items which we have found useful.
 We will receive a commissions from the seller if you purchase through these links.

 Collar or harness

 Although new pups need to wait till after their second vaccination before they are safe to go out for walks, it’s good to get your pup used to the concept of leash walking and having the sensation of something around their neck or body before their first outdoor venture.

 You might choose a collar if you want to leave it on full time or if your dog has very long fur which might otherwise get tangled when wearing a harness.
 You might also prefer the simple look of a collar.
 Or you might prefer a harness because your puppy is a puller and you prefer the pressure to be spread over their shoulders and tummy rather than on their neck.

 When choosing, go for an adjustable collar or harness which when on its smallest adjustment, is a good fit for the size of your puppy now.
 If your puppy is between sizes go for the larger size as they will quickly grow into it.
-Look for sturdy buckles and practical added features like inbuilt name tags and reflective or waterproof materials.
+Look for sturdy buckles and practical added features like inbuilt name tags and reflective or waterproof materials and machine washable.
 When choosing harnesses go for one that can be easily worn.

 Why we like it: Lovely vibrant design, with a strong quick release buckle that doubles up as a dog tag.
 Available in different patterns.
 Suitable for small/medium dogs.